Devpoule/Poesi/api/src/Http/README.md

 # Http (API-First)

 ## Purpose
-This directory contains the API delivery layer: controllers, input validation and output formatting.
+This directory contains the **API delivery layer**: controllers, input validation, and output formatting.

 ## API-First scope
 This project is **API-first**: